maximilianmessing/fsnd_capstone/README.md

 - [SQLAlchemy](https://www.sqlalchemy.org/) is the Python SQL toolkit and ORM we'll use handle the lightweight sqlite database.
 You'll primarily work in app.py and can reference models.py.

-- [Flask-CORS](https://flask-cors.readthedocs.io/en/latest/#) is the extension we'll use to handle cross origin requests from our frontend server.
+- [Flask-CORS](https://flask-cors.readthedocs.io/en/latest/#) is the extension we'll use to handle cross origin requests from a potential frontend server.

 ## Database Setup
 With Postgres running, initialize the the database